-• We directly consult with civil society groups and provide them with the tools and knowledge to defend themselves against politically motivated bad actors and digital threats.

-Train Digital Security Leaders

-- We are building and training the next generation of digital security leaders. - We teach students through a hands-on approach, whereby they strengthen and support organizations to implement digital safety practices using a holistic and tailored approach. - By engaging students from varying backgrounds and disciplines, we encourage a diverse group to pursue careers in public-interest technology and expand the pool of potential participants in the cybersecurity workforce. - Citizen Clinic shows students that they don't have to choose between a career in tech or a career in the public interest.
+Scan to visit the Citizen Clinic home page: https://cltc.berkeley. edu/about-us/citizen-clinic/ • We directly consult with public interest clients and provide them with the tools and knowledge to defend themselves against politically motivated bad actors and digital threats.
+Training Digital Security Leaders - We are building and training the next generation of digital security leaders. - Through a hands-on approach, students learn to support organizations to implement digital safety practices using a holistic and tailored approach. - By engaging students from varying backgrounds and disciplines, we encourage a diverse group to pursue careers in public-interest technology and expand the pool of potential participants in the cybersecurity workforce. - Citizen Clinic shows students that they don't have to choose between a career in tech or a career in the public interest.
 They can do both.

-Grow the Public-Interest Technology Community

-- We are leaders in building a new public-interest technology community where digital security is part of the bedrock of civil society. - We grow our impact by sharing our institutional knowledge and serving as a model and collaborative resource for other universities that want to establish similar clinics.
+Grow the Public Interest Technology Community - We are leaders in building a new public-interest technology community, where digital security is part of the bedrock of civil society. - We grow our impact by sharing our institutional knowledge and serving as a model and collaborative resource for other universities that want to establish similar clinics. - We are founding members of the Consortium for Cybersecurity Clinics (cybersecurityclinics.org), a network of organizations dedicated to sharing best practices and expanding the cybersecurity clinic model.
+JOIN US Our mission is bold and our aspirations are big, but grounded.

-JOIN US

-Our mission is bold and our aspirations are big, but grounded.
 To enable Citizen Clinic to reach its full potential, we must grow our community, train more students, and serve more organizations.

-We invite your support:

-Gifts of all sizes support our students and faculty to advance groundbreaking research, grow the public interest technology community, expand our services and outreach to civil society organizations, and create diverse pathways into public-interest cybersecurity careers.
+We invite your support: Gifts of all sizes support our students and faculty to advance groundbreaking research, grow the public interest technology community, expand our services and outreach to civil society organizations, and create diverse pathways into public-interest cybersecurity careers.
 Leadership gifts in six and seven figures may establish endowments in perpetuity, and/or open discussion of naming benefits affiliated with Citizen Clinic student support, fellowships, programs, physical spaces, or named faculty endowments.
 For more information, contact:

 Shanti Corrigan Senior Director of Philanthropy School of Information 510-693-8062 shanti@berkeley.edu

 QUICK FACTS

-100+ students engaged within past two years
+100+ students engaged since 2018

+14

-14 nonprofit organizations supported
+nonprofit organizations supported across four continents

-11 UC Berkeley academic programs participating
+UC Berkeley academic programs participating

 "Our team worked with an indigenous women's rights organization that had a history of being hacked and trolled online.
 We organized sessions about, what is a VPN?
 What is a password manager?
 What are best practices for security?
-I left inspired, with new friends and a lot of learning."

-- Jigyasa Sharma, MMP
+I left inspired, with new friends and a lot of learning." - Jigyasa Sharma, MMP